 In this lesson, students will use their knowledge of solutes, solvents, and parts per million to analyze fertilizer options that meet plant nutrient requirements while evaluating costs associated with managing plant nutrients.
 Grades 9-12

 For each student:

-amendment: any material added to soil to make it more productive.
-This could include fertilizer, or compost
+amendment: any material added to soil to make it more productive such as fertilizer or compost

 concentration: the ratio of the mass or volume of a substance (solute) to the mass or volume of the solvent or solution